-A brilliant white smile is white-hot right now, but unfortunately tooth whitening is not recommended for pregnant or lactating women.
-There is no data to indicate whether tooth whitening procedures are safe and therefore expectant mothers should err on the side of caution.
+A brilliant white smile is white-hot right now, but unfortunately teeth whitening is not recommended for pregnant or lactating women.
+There is no data to indicate whether teeth whitening procedures are safe and therefore expectant mothers should be cautious.

-We are in close cooperation with Aurum Wellness and Dr Leo Avgerinos, well known aesthetic dentist , with long experience in the U.K and we can refer anyone to him , in order to get all the answers you want regarding pregnancy and tooth treatments.
-Book an appointment/skype or whatsApp consultation with Dr Avgerinos by filling in the form below
+Pelargos IVF works in close cooperation with Aurum Wellness and Dr Leo Avgerinos, a well-known aesthetic dentist who has an extensive experience working in the UK.
+We can refer you to Dr Avgerinos, where you can get all the answers regarding pregnancy and teeth treatments.
+Book an appointment/skype or a WhatsApp consultation with Dr Avgerinos by filling in the form below.

-Carbon hydrates included in food like pasta, bread, rice, potatoes, should be an essential part of our everyday diet.
+Carbohydrates included in food like pasta, bread, rice, potatoes, should be an essential part of our everyday diet.
 This applies to pregnancy too.
 Proteins are equally important.
-You should consume poultry, cooked eggs and beans, which include large amount of proteins.
+You should consume poultry, cooked eggs and beans, which include large amount of protein.
 Balance your diet by consuming up to two meals of fish per week.
 However, there is fish that you should avoid.

-If you get hungry between your normal every day meals, it is better to prefer snacks like low fat yoghurt, fruits, milk with cereals, salads etc. Lots of small meals, rather than 2 large in quantity meals per day, can offer important help when women suffer from nausea and hyperemesis, during the first trimester.
-Avoid fatty, spicy, strong odored and fried food, can also help to reduce pregnancy related vomiting.
+If you get hungry between your everyday meals, choose snacks such low fat yoghurt, fruits, milk with cereals, salads etc. It is preferrable to have several small meals during the day, rather than two large and heavy meals.
+This can offer relief for women who suffer from nausea and hyperemesis during the first trimester.
+Avoid fatty, spicy, fried and foods with strong odour; it can help reduce pregnancy-related vomiting.